Yoko Minamino: Career

 In 1989, Minamino switched talent agencies, moving from S1 Company to the private Southern Field agency.
 In the 1992 film Kantsubaki, she made her first nude appearance, closely followed by her second in Watashi o Daite, Soshite Kiss-shite that same year.
 Minamino was nominated for the 16th Annual Japan Academy Prize for "Outstanding Performance by an Actress in a Leading Role" (basically "Best Actress") for her performances in both of these films.

 Minamino has appeared in interviews and photo shoots in Shueisha's Weekly Playboy magazine since 1984.
 In the 1989-08-01 issue, she appeared on the cover.

+Other ventures

+In January 2023, Minamino was appointed as a goodwill ambassador to Cambodia.
+She had previously visited the country in 1989 to film a television program.

+Personal life

+In November 2023, her husband was arrested on suspicion of embezzling ¥15 million.
+One week later, Minamino filed for divorce.